saadazghour/Django-Practice/README.md

 # Django Training

-Coding and learn by doing and more practice
+Project for test my knowledge and more Practice

 ## Running the Project Locally